wiremind/chartreuse/README.md

 - Your Alembic migrations in an `alembic` directory
 - All required dependencies to run your alembic migrations.

+Usually, it will be the same container image for your project with your code as usual, with Chartreuse added as dependency in your setup.py.

-and state in the Chartreuse Helm Chart values.yaml:
+and state in the [Chartreuse Helm Chart](https://github.com/wiremind/wiremind-helm-charts/tree/main/charts/chartreuse) values.yaml:

 - the image repository and tag
 - URL to connect to your PostgreSQL